Access support for your high street

 Many of the online resources and learning provided by the Task Force are available to all, including those listed on this page.

 In addition, the Task Force also provides direct support to selected towns and cities.
 This is delivered over a four year programme and based around analysis of need at a local level, using criteria agreed with our funders the Ministry of Housing, Communities and Local Government.

 What can I access now?

 In response to COVID-19, and to the longer-term need for transformation, the Task Force has launched resources to support high street reopening and recovery.
 These are provided online and are available to all.

-- COVID-19 recovery – guidance and resources [Go to support]
+- COVID-19 recovery – guidance and resources [Go to resources]

 To help tackle the impact of COVID-19, the Task Force has refocused its efforts to help place leaders take the most effective action now and build the capacity for recovery and longer-term transformation of their high streets.
 You can find a range of best practice and guidance, including specific advice related to the recently announced 'Reopening High Streets Safely Fund' for local authorities.

 - Webinar programmes [Go to resources]

 The Task Force is offering three webinar programmes that will all be recorded and a provide repository of knowledge that can be accessed by anyone who has registered with the High Streets Task Force.
 You can access the Routemap to Transformation now.